vitorbarbosa1221412/SIDIS-3DB-G02/docs/Glogal_Artifacts/FURPS.md

 ### Maintenance and Upgrades:

-The software should allow for easy maintenance  without disrupting the daily operations of the laboratories.
+The software should allow for easy maintenance  without disrupting the users.

 ### Testability

 The software should have a testing component to ensure that it runs the way it was designed for.
-For that, it should be used the Google Testing Framework.

 ## +

 ### Design Constraints

-The software needs to be coded using C++.
+The software needs to be coded using Java.
 All project artifacts (including code) must be developed in English.

 ### Implementation Constraints